COVID-19 youth vaccination FAQ

 -

-Electronic proof can be obtained through a self-service portal launched by the Quebec government, whether or not you signed up for a vaccine appointment through Clic-Santé.
+Electronic proof can be obtained through the self-service portal launched by the Quebec government.